cristiano-Hahn/SpringLab-HttpBasic/README.md

 2. Copy the password generated in the terminal.

-3. Create the user.

 4. Access the service in the port 8080

-5. Make a login and logout and be happy :)
+5. Make a login with admin and logout and be happy :)